jenspfahl/anotherpass-browserextension/README.md

+# Intro

 ## Web Extension to communicate with ANOTHERpass app from a browser

-The web extension (called the extension) can connect to an ANOTHERpass app (called the app) running on a device which is reachable from the browser.
+The web extension (called the extension) can connect to an [ANOTHERpass V2 app](https://github.com/jenspfahl/ANOTHERpass/tree/rc-2.0.0) (called the app, download the latest beta [here](https://anotherpass.jepfa.de/app/anotherpass_beta.apk)) running on a device which is reachable from the browser.
 To achieve this:

 - the device where the extension in a browser runs and the device where the app runs is either in the same local network (recommended) or IP forwarding / DynDNS is implemented (to connect from outside of the local network)
 - the device where the app runs is connected to the same network as the device where the browser runs (recommended) or to the internet
 - the app acts as server, the extension as client
 - used protocol is HTTP/HTTPS to enable the extension to access the app (HTTPS requires a valid server certificate)
 - to easily find the app, the app device shall use a device name as hostname (default for most Android devices) or the device IP address is needed by the extension
-- a port can be configured on both ends (default 8000)
+- a port can be configured on both ends (default 8001)

-### Use Cases (initial idea)
+# Use Cases (outline)

-#### Link Extension with the App
+## Link Extension with the App

 To achieve a maximum of security the extension and the app must be linked before usage.
 That basically means both parties exchange public keys to ensure a secure communication over a secure offline-channel which cannot be observed (to avoid MITM-attacks).